Anne of Denmark and contrary winds: James VI sails to Norway and Denmark

 James VI took three weeks to get to Oslo, journeying slowly in the "mikle foull wather of a stormie winter".
-After stopping at Tønsberg, he met his queen at Oslo, and married her at the Old Bishop's Palace in Oslo on 23 November 1589, the residence of the Mayor, Christen Mule.
+After stopping at Tønsberg, he met his queen at Oslo on 19 November, and married her at the Old Bishop's Palace in Oslo on 23 November, the residence of the Mayor, Christen Mule.
 He wore red and blue outfits embroidered with gold stars.
 In Edinburgh, the English ambassador William Asheby wrote of political agitators as enchanters raising tempests, deserving their own shipwreck.

 Following the wedding, the party stayed in Oslo for a while, and on 15 December the Danish nobles Steen Brahe and Steen Bille sailed for Denmark.
 Before they left, James VI gave them and Axel Gyldenstierne gifts of silver plate.
 Colonel William Stewart sailed back to Edinburgh with instructions for the royal homecoming in the spring, and news of arguments between Chancellor Maitland and the George Keith, 5th Earl Marischal and his kinsman William Keith of Delny, over precedence and the Queen's dowry.

 After some correspondence with his mother-in-law, Sophie of Mecklenburg, the Scottish royal party travelled to Varberg and crossed from Helsingborg to Elsinore, or Helsingør, in Denmark to join the Danish royal court.
-James made "gude cheir and drank stoutlie till the springtyme".
-The King played cards and a dice game called "mumchance" to pass the time.
+It was said that James made "gude cheir and drank stoutlie till the springtyme".
 Andrew Sinclair organised the building of a new ship for the King's fleet.